New Dowagiac health clinic aims to be one-stop destination for community - Leader Publications

 The venture is a dream come true for Wolske, who hopes to better address the needs of residents in Dowagiac, Niles and beyond.

 “We’ve been planning this for two years,” she said.
 “I had been working in Watervliet for three years prior and wasn’t able to help the patients like I wanted to. … We hope to be able to provide care to whoever needs it.
-We take all sorts of insurances, including Medicaid.
+We take most insurances, including Medicaid.
 Patients with chronic illnesses need to see specialists.
 That’s one of the main reasons I’m trying to have everything here on-site.”

 After scouting locations, Wolske and Basha happened upon 57392 M-51 S., the site of the former Pokagon Health Clinic that featured the ideal infrastructure for their needs.